vikchupak/AWS/network.md

       - `curl -I https://www.google.com`

 - VPC Route tables
+  - AWS route tables are a **custom abstraction** within the AWS cloud environment to manage how traffic flows between resources in a VPC.
+The routing mechanism in AWS doesn't rely on any Linux-based routing/networking tools directly (ip route command)
   - Main Route Table
     - Every VPC has a main route table that applies to all subnets by default
   - Custom Route Table